 What are we doing?

 In 2019-20 the Government committed $354,000 over four years, with an additional commitment of $150,000 in 2020-21 to work with the Aboriginal and Torres Strait Islander community to support development and implementation of community-led and family-centred responses to domestic and family violence.
 In 2021-22, the ACT Government committed an additional $790,000 over four years to strengthen domestic and family violence responses for the Aboriginal and Torres Strait Islander community.
-These investments will aim to address recommendations from both We Don’t Shoot Our Wounded (2009) and the Change our future.
+These investments will aim to address recommendations from the We Don’t Shoot Our Wounded (2009) and Change our future.
 Share what you know (2017) reports.
 This initiative will also deliver on the core areas of community leadership, and children and young people, under the ACT Aboriginal and Torres Strait Islander Agreement 2019-2028.